upstarter/automata/README.md

 #### Autonomy is the capacity of agent(s) to achieve a set of coordinated goals by their own means (without human intervention) adapting to environment variations.

 It combines five complementary  aspects:
-  - Perception e.g. interpretation of stimuli, removing ambiguity/vagueness from
-    complex input data and determining relevant information;
+  - Perception e.g. interpretation of stimuli, removing ambiguity/vagueness from complex input data and determining relevant information based on context/strata/motif specific communications
-  - Reflection e.g. building/updating a faithful environment run-time model;
+  - Reflection e.g. building/updating a faithful environment run-time model
-  - Goal management e.g. choosing among possible goals the most appropriate ones for a given configuration of the environment model;
+  - Goal management e.g. choosing among possible goals the most appropriate ones for a given configuration of the environment model
-  - Planning to achieve chosen goals;
+  - Planning to achieve chosen goals
   - Self-adaptation e.g. the ability to adjust behavior through learning and reasoning and to change dynamically the goal management and planning processes.

 Note that the five aspects are orthogonal.
-The first two aspects deal with “understanding” the situation of the environment.
-The third and the forth aspect deal with autonomy of decision.
-Self adaptation ensures adequacy of decisions with respect to the environment situation.
+The first two aspects deal with “understanding” the map of the environment.
+The third and the forth aspects deal with autonomy of decision.
+Self adaptation ensures adequacy of decisions with respect to the environment map.
+See MMLC<sup>[2](#mmlcfootnote1)</sup>.

 #### A system is defined as an Autonomous Decentralized System (ADS) if the following 2 properties are satisfied: